Barbe-Bleue/osx-env-install/README.md

 ## packages 📦
 To edit the list of package to install , edit all `.sh` file in  `packages` folder

-## alias 💡
-`config/bash_profile` is my personal bash config.
-Edit this one if you don't want to use it.

-## git 🚀
-`git_alias` is my personal git config.
-Edit this one if you don't want to use it.

 ## Homebrew 🍺

 ### install homebrew